Interrogatory No. 8

 At present, there are no accounts of Joseph’s sexual experiences before 1827.
 Although he hints at it when he writes in the official Church history that, “I was left to all kinds of temptations, and mingling with all kinds of society, I frequently fell into many foolish errors and displayed the weakness of youth and the corruption of human nature, which I am sorry to say led me into divers temptations, to the gratification of many appetites offensive in the sight of God.”

-Joseph does not specifically identify which were the “temptations” or the “many appetites” that he gratified which were “offensive” to God.
+Joseph does not explicity identify which were the “temptations” or the “many appetites” that he gratified which were “offensive” to God.
 Could his “gratification of many appetites”be referencing sexual liaisons, masturbation or something even more troubling?

 We know he attended many camp-meetings, he says, “as often as occasion would